itishaniyeh/persian-date/README.md

 # persian-date
-convert to persian or jalali date in java
+convert date to persian or jalali date in java